 Now, however, the setup is employed to replace a standard subsidiary second indicator.
 Rotating 720 times faster than the previous version of the module, the new complication is almost as fascinating to look at as a flying tourbillon.

-I cannot readily remember any another watch from a major manufacturer that used such an unusual design.
+I cannot readily remember any other watch from a major manufacturer that used such an unusual design.
 Maurice Lacroix claims the movement to be a solely in-house job, but, looking at the elements that are visible through the sapphire case-back cover, I am starting to think that it was, at least partially, inspired by the legendary Unitas 6498-1 hand-wound caliber.
 If that’s indeed the case, the modifications to the original design are still radical enough for the young watchmaking brand to rightfully call the movement their own.

-Again, this is strictly my personal speculations: the brand is secretive about their movements and it’s fairly hard to get more info without actually disassembling one.
+Again, this is strictly my speculations: the brand is secretive about their movements and it’s fairly hard to get more info without actually disassembling one.

-As far as finish is concerned, the decor is Spartan to say the least, but it somehow complies with the overall styling of the parts visible through the front crystal.
+As far as finish is concerned, the decor is Spartan, to say the least, but it somehow complies with the overall styling of the parts visible through the front crystal.
 To my taste, this is one of the most organic-looking timekeepers that the brand is going to present in flesh later this year at Baselworld 2011.